Aqib Talib: Miami Dolphins

 On October 29, 2019, Talib was traded, along with a fifth-round pick, to the Miami Dolphins for a 2022 seventh-round pick, reuniting Talib with former Patriots coaches, including head coach Brian Flores and wide receiver coach Chad O'Shea.
 Because he was on injured reserve, Talib did not play for the Dolphins before becoming a free agent at the end of the season.

 Retirement

 On September 9, 2020, Talib announced his retirement.
 He had turned down an offer to return to the Patriots, saying he no longer felt like playing football.
-Talib currently works as a commentator for Fox Sports.
+Talib worked as a commentator for Fox Sports up until 2021.
+He was set to join the Thursday Night Football broadcasting team for Amazon Prime Video, but stepped away from the position due to personal legal difficulties.